 4. Preheat oven to 350F.
 Warm the tortillas to make them pliable (over a gas flame on the stovetop, in the microwave covered for a few seconds, or warmed in the oven) and wrap in a kitchen towel.

-5. Assemble: Grease a 9 x 13-inch pan.
+5. Assemble: Grease a 9 x 13-inch pan and add ½ cup enchilada sauce to the bottom.
 Create an assembly line with warm tortillas, filling, cheese and sauce.
 Add 3 tablespoons of cheese to the center of each tortilla, 2 tablespoons of sauce, and 1/2 cup of filling and roll them up.
 Place them seam-side down in the pan.
 Pour the remaining sauce over top and sprinkle with the remaining cheese.

 7. Garnish with fresh cilantro and scallions.